 * Be my guess that TV/cable programming would soon get on board with something similar.

 PODcasts: * There are a half dozen progressive talk shows I'd love to be downloading, but they think I should be paying them $5 to $7.95 per month each to do so (except for Peter B Collins' show) .

-* While "Air America" style talk show co-operation is unlikely to be tried again, I think a popular willingness to send in a one-time (at a time) token of support for existing alternative media (PODcasts) is very likely.
-Be my guess that vastly more money would be coming in to progressive shows by setting their support levels at (say) $10 per year.
-For administrative convenience, support donations would cover the remainder of the current year plus the whole of the following year --which would encourage early donations
+* While "Air America" style talk show co-operation is unlikely to be tried again, I think a popular willingness to send in a one-time (at a time) token of support for an existing alternative media (PODcasts) is very likely.
+Be my guess that vastly more money would be coming in to progressive shows by setting their support levels at (say) $10 per year --and without placing premium content behind a "members only" pay wall.

 But why not instead --simply do PODcasts